nanit/kubernetes-rabbitmq-cluster/README.md

 ## Usage:

-At the end of the installation you should have a service named `rabbitmq` which you can use to connect to the cluster
+At the end of the installation you should have a service named `rabbitmq` which you can use to connect to the cluster.
+If you've set the environment variable `RABBITMQ_HA_POLICY` a policy named `ha-all` is created to match all queues.

 ## Changing the number of nodes: